 For people who may already be struggling with substance abuse, treatment can help you break free of addiction and turn your life around.
 In drug rehab, you’ll learn about the nature of addiction, and you’ll explore the influence your family background and environment had on your substance use disorder.
 You’ll also gain valuable life skills and relapse prevention strategies that will help you maintain your sobriety and “deal with life on life’s terms” instead of letting life circumstances control your behaviors and attitudes.

 Both genetic and environmental factors fuel the cycle of addiction in families; if you have a parent or other close family member with a substance abuse problem, your risk of addiction may be higher.
 However, you don’t need to become another statistic.
 With the right treatment, you can overcome your family history and break the cycle of addiction.

-If you’re looking for an Addiction Recovery Austin Tx center, Nova Recovery Center is the right place for you.
-Located only a few miles from downtown Austin, Texas, Nova has an inpatient and outpatient treatment programs designed for the individual.
-Our licensed clinical services are customizable and can be combined with peer recovery support services (PRSS) to maximize the success for long term recovery.
+If you’re looking for an addiction treatment center, Nova Recovery Center may be the right place for you.
+Located in the beautiful Texas hill country, Nova operates inpatient and outpatient treatment programs that are completely tailored to the individual.
+Our licensed clinical services are customizable and can be combined with peer recovery support services (PRSS) to maximize each client’s success for long-term recovery.

 Despite what your genetics say about you, Nova Recovery Center can help you redefine your life and learn how to live without drugs or alcohol.
 Don’t wait another day to get started.
 Call 855.834.6682 to speak to an admissions representative today.